Deadline: 30 April 2022

 - Experience and expertise working with archive material, especially Jawi manuscripts, and in digital humanities approaches to archives, or a willingness to expand your skills in these areas;

 - A willingness to work as part of the larger research team and to contribute to the overall aims of the project.

 Only new applicants may apply: Those already enrolled on a research degree programme at SOAS are not eligible.

 Your on-line admission application should include:

-- a research proposal outlining your proposed research topic (2,000 words), including how it will fit into the project aims described above
+- A research proposal outlining your proposed research topic (2,000 words), including how it will fit into the project aims described above, and

 - Candidates will be assessed on academic merit by a Selection Panel consisting of three academic members of staff.

 - The assessment of your application will be based on the information in your on-line application for admission.
 Selectors will be looking at your degree results and also at academic references, personal statement, research proposal and other relevant information.

 Scholarship Application Deadline